sAurangzaib/Portfolio/README.md

 * NFC U2F

-User can authenticate to make himself/ herself an authenticated user of this application.
+Users can authenticate to make themselves an authenticated users of this application.
 Admin can also Enforce the user to enable some essential authentication types as well.
-Push notifications also handle for better user experience.
-Like G-mail login notifications, when a user is trying to login on another device with the same credentials that time app receives notification and asks for approval.
-If the user allows the web to automatically get login.
+Push notifications also handle for a better user experience.
+Like G-mail login notifications, when a user is trying to Login on another device with the same credentials, at that time app receives a notification and asks for approval.
+If the user allows the web to automatically get a login.
-Users also enable authentication by Scanning QR code through mobile app and also can do login on the web with scanning as well.
+Users also enable authentication by Scanning QR codes through mobile apps and also can do login on the web with scanning as well.

 ### My Role ###
-As iOS developer Communicating with Bussiness team and client, understanding requirements and sprint planning with team members.
-On iOS side I have created this app from scratch.
+As an iOS developer communicating with the business team and client, understanding requirements, and sprint planning with team members.
+On the iOS side, I have created this app from scratch.

 ### Technologies ###
 * Swift(5)